HJLebbink/vsix-bug-quickinfosession/README.md

 See Issue [here](https://github.com/Microsoft/vs-editor-api/issues/11).

 This minimal extension creates a filetype with extension .xyz.
 If you run (debug) this extension and open a (text) file with extension .xyz, hovering the mouse over any word will show a tooltips with the described bug.
-I only tested this extension with VS2017 15.7.4.
+I tested this extension with VS2017 15.7.4 and VS2019 16.2.0.
 For convenience a dedicated output window will be opened with some logging from this extension.

 I you have any questions, don't hesitate to ask me.